Riding in Europe After Brexit

 Oh and for gods sake don't let them find a speed camera detector/locator on your person if you get pulled (Switzerland are very hot on this and have some pretty scary fines)...

-Since 2 August 2021 you do NOT need a green card to drive/ride in the following countries: The EU (including Ireland), as well as Andorra, Bosnia and Herzegovina, Iceland, Liechtenstein, Norway, Serbia and Switzerland.
+You do NOT need a green card to ride in the following countries: The EU (including Ireland), as well as Andorra, Bosnia and Herzegovina, Iceland, Liechtenstein, Norway, Serbia and Switzerland.

 Other EU Touring Considerations